Trajectory probability hypothesis density filter

-In this appendix, we derive an $L$-scan single trajectory filter that jointly updates the PDF over the last $L$ time steps and leaves unaltered the PDF at previous time steps.
+In this appendix, we derive an $L$-scan single trajectory filter that jointly updates the density over the last $L$ time steps and leaves unaltered the density at previous time steps.
 We use the ADF so we assume the posterior at time $k$ is of a certain form and then we perform KLD minimisations to continue with the filtering recursion.
 For the sake of notational simplicity, we assume the trajectory exists at all time steps so we represent a trajectory as $x^{1:k}$.
 Let the posterior at time $k$ be

-where $q^{i}\left(\cdot\right)$ is a PDF for the state at time step $i<k-L$ and $p^{k}\left(\cdot\right)$ is the joint PDF for the last $L$ time steps.
+where $q^{i}\left(\cdot\right)$ is a density for the state at time step $i<k-L$ and $p^{k}\left(\cdot\right)$ is the joint density for the last $L$ time steps.
 That is, the states corresponding to the last $L$ time steps are considered jointly and the previous states are independent.
-This is an efficient representation that scales well for increasing time.